MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 On the machine onto which you are installing, follow this guidance before you begin installing:

-1. @@The [.NET Framework 4.5.2](https://www.microsoft.com/download/details.aspx?id=42642) component must be installed to run setup.
+1. The [.NET Framework 4.5.2](https://www.microsoft.com/download/details.aspx?id=42642) component must be installed to run setup.
 Use the link provided in the setup wizard.
 Installing this component requires a computer restart.

 1. You must install Microsoft R Client to a local drive on your computer.